notawakestudio/NUSConnect-Docs/docs/UserGuide.md

 content and interact with peers taking the same mod.
 We hope to start small but grow big as we implement more features and make taking a new mod become a better experience.

+We also realized that as much as we would like to implement all the features that are beneficial and great to have, we did not manage to get to all of them due to the lack of time.
+For future improvements and new features, we will continue to keep track of them in our Github issues page and work on them in the coming months.

 ## **Frequently Asked Questions (FAQ)**